sswam/allemande/bash/guidance-sh.md

 Only use echo for fixed text.
 Echo "$foo" is unreliable due to its options;
 use printf with a format string.

+Temp files must be created with mktemp, never create like /tmp/somefile

 The original coder was probably not an idiot.
 Be careful when "fixing" things.
 For example, never replace the use of a custom tool or library you don't know and can't see with new code that you think might be better than that